Wednesday, December 24, 2014

 How the truck struggled to get up the hill, how it would get about halfway up, only to roll back down.

-How his grandfather finally put the peddle to the metal to reach the top.
+This is how his grandfather finally put the pedal to the metal to reach the top.

 He told the story about his grandfather working on a project at Mr. Stewart's.

-How his grandfather got frustrated started cussing and left for the day.
+How his grandfather got frustrated, started cursing, and left for the day.

 His grandfather returns the next day to finish the job after he has cooled off.

-Women were visiting the Stewarts home that day, and I am sure they heard the angry words of his grandfather.
+Women were visiting the Stewarts' home that day, and I am sure they heard his grandfather's angry words.

-Mike told many mishaps that happened at work.
+Mike told many stories of mishaps that happened at work.

-Jake told the story about the time he broke one of the windows in the front door at his great-grandfather's house.
+Jake told the story about the time he broke a window in the front door of his great-grandfather's house.

 He said my great-grandfather got in his old Buick and came after me.